-Laura Tessieri, PE, CFM is Director for the North Jersey Resource Conservation & Development Council (RC&D).
+Laura Tessieri, PE, is the Executive Director for North Jersey Resource Conservation & Development (RC&D).
 She is responsible for the organization’s consistent achievement of mission and financial objectives.
 The North Jersey RC&D supports programs in areas of water resource protection, agricultural sustainability and community development.

-Christian Bench is an Ag Outreach Specialist with NJ RC&D. His specialty is production agriculture, protecting natural resources and promoting the soil health initiative.
-Prior to working for NJ RC&D he was employed with the USDA Farm Service Agency for 2 years and the USDA- NRCS for 8 years.
-Christian attended Delaware Valley College and Oregon State University .
+Christian Bench is an Agricultural Specialist with NJRCD and a partner employee with NRCS.
+His specialty is production agriculture, protecting natural resources and promoting the soil health initiative.
+Prior to working for NJRCD he was employed with the USDA Farm Service Agency for 2 years and the USDA- NRCS for 8 years.
+Christian a has a B.S in Agricultural Science with a focus on crop science from Oregon State University .
 He and his wife operate a diverse farm in Stockton NJ where they focus on Hay, Straw, Sheep and Lamb production.
-Christian can be reached at the Frenchtown Service Center at 908-782-4614 ext.111
+Christian can be reached at the Frenchtown Service Center at 908-483-2358.

 Bridgett Hilshey is an Agricultural Specialist at NJRCD.
 Her specialty is in promoting soil health initiatives and sustainable agriculture.
 Prior to NJRCD, she worked for the National Park Service and the University of Vermont, Center for Sustainable Agriculture.
 Bridgett holds a B.S. in Environmental Science from Western Washington University and a M.S. in Soil Science from the University of Vermont.
 In her free-time, Bridgett enjoys gardening, cooking, and spending time outside with her three young children.